 The melting of 98 percent of Greenland’s own surface ice is possibly explained by a change in the jet stream that trapped warmer high-pressure systems over colder areas.
 Greenhouse gas levels in Alaska and Greenland, as everywhere, have registered at 400 ppm

 Do we need glaciers or are warm days in June in Alaska or a hotter summer at the WAIS a serious problem?
 The short answer is that ice sheets act as reflectors of the sun’s heat away from Earth.
 They are, in effect, a vital part of Earth’s temperature control system.
 The more ice sheets you have the more reflection you get with a resultant lower overall atmospheric temperature.

 The counterpart is the less ice sheets you have the more the heat is absorbed both by the water and the land exposed by the disappearing ice sheets.
-This extra heat actually accelerates the melting of the ice sheets causing the irreversible conditions that scientists are now pointing to: the point of no return.Extra heat actually accelerates the melting of the ice sheets causing the irreversible… Click To Tweet
+This extra heat actually accelerates the melting of the ice sheets causing the irreversible conditions that scientists are now pointing to: the point of no return.Extra heat actually accelerates the melting of the ice sheets causing the irreversible conditions that are at: the point of no return.
+Click To Tweet

 This blog post is an excerpt from chapter 2.2 of Audit of the Universe.